-20.C.4.
+- h.
+Engage in any activity or business, which creates a conflict of interest or has an adverse effect on the confidence of the public in the integrity of the judicial system. - i.
+Fail to notify the Administrative Authority in writing no later than 3 business days after an employee becomes aware of the existence of a potential conflict of interest with any case filed in any judicial jurisdiction.
+The employee shall avoid any involvement in the processing of the matter before the court or probation, including electronically accessing the case, where the employee does not have a legitimate business need. - 20.C.4.
 Outside Activities Employees shall conduct any activities outside normal working hours in a manner that avoids any negative impact on the courts and/or the employee's ability to perform assigned duties.
 If an outside activity involves regular appearances or interactions with the courts, or if the activity concerns the law, the legal system or administration of justice, the employee shall first consult with the Administrative Authority to determine whether the proposed activity is consistent with this provision.
-Any volunteer activities and outside employment must be approved pursuant to Rule 21.B.

-20.C.5.
-Improper Use of Judicial Department Applications Employees are strictly prohibited from using Judicial applications, including JPOD and Eclipse, to access information for which they have no legitimate business purposes including information related to court cases or probation records for individuals with whom an employee has a personal relationship, such as spouses or family members, or on individuals who are well known to the public, whether the information is publicly available or not.
-Any use of Judicial Department applications that is not related to an employee's job duties is an improper use of Judicial Department applications and a violation of the Rule 20.C. as well as CJD 07-01.
-For the purpose of this provision, Judicial Department applications are defined as any application created or maintained by the Office of the State Court Administrator's Information Technology Division, and which contains information used by Judicial Department employees to maintain and access the records of the Judicial Department related to court and probation customers, or Judicial Department employees.
+Any volunteer activities and outside employment must be approved pursuant to Rule 21.B. - 20.C.5.
+Improper Use of Software Applications Employees are strictly prohibited from using Judicial Department or other Non-Judicial Software Applications to access information for which they have no legitimate business purposes and/or pursuant to which access is made available using authority granted to them as a Judicial Department employee.
+Impermissible access includes, but is not limited to, reviewing or accessing information related to court cases or probation records for individuals with whom an employee has a potential conflict of interest, or on individuals who are well known to the public, whether the information is publicly available or not.
+Any use of Software Applications that is not related to an employee's job duties is an improper use of Software Applications and a violation of the Rule 20.C. as well as CJD 07-01.